fivetran/dbt_qualtrics/README.md

 | [qualtrics__distribution](https://fivetran.github.io/dbt_qualtrics/#!/model/model.qualtrics.qualtrics__distribution)  | Table of each survey's distribution (method of reaching out to XM directory contacts) enhanced with survey response and status metrics.    |
 | [qualtrics__response](https://fivetran.github.io/dbt_qualtrics/#!/model/model.qualtrics.qualtrics__response)        | Breakdown of responses to individual questions (and their sub-questions).
 Enhanced with information regarding the survey-level response and the survey.            |
 | [qualtrics__survey](https://fivetran.github.io/dbt_qualtrics/#!/model/model.qualtrics.qualtrics__survey)           | Detailed view of all surveys created, enhanced with distribution and response metrics.           |
+### Materialized Models
+Each Quickstart transformation job run materializes 44 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?